It is not out of the ordinary for a business to forego payments for some time before requiring customers to pay for goods supplied.

 If you thought the run-of-the-mill factoring companies are fantastic, wait till you read Resolve’s proposal:

 - Faster cash flow unlocks: while most factoring companies will process and release the cash 48 hours after invoice approval, Resolve Pay’s same-day funding cuts that down to 24 hours.

 - Quicker credit checks: the hold up before releasing cash is because of customer credit checks, which Resolve has mastered.
 Not only do they offer free credit checks, once they approve a customer, Resolve Pay will advance up to 90% of any subsequent invoices until you hit that customer’s credit limit.

-- Reasonable fees: most factoring companies carry hidden costs and exorbitant factoring rates, typically running between 20-40% of the invoice value.
-Resolve has a fixed rate of 2.61%.
-What’s more, they only charge you for the amount you borrow for an invoice.
+- Reasonable fees: most factoring companies carry hidden costs and exorbitant factoring rates.
+Resolve has a fixed one-time fee of 2.61%.
+What’s more, Resolve only charge you for the amount you borrow for an invoice.
 For instance, from a $1,000 invoice, you might only borrow $500.
 Resolve will only charge interest on the $500 you borrowed.
-Other factors would still charge you on the full $1,000, even though they only advanced $500.
+Other factoring companies would still charge you on the full $1,000, even though they only advanced $500.

 - Assumes risk of non-payment: The Company offers non-recourse factoring, which means they assume the credit risk if the customer goes bust or fails to pay.

 - Transparent charges: apart from displaying the charges on the website, Resolve has a simple flat-fee advance rate of 2.61% for a 30-day net term invoice and 90% advance.